velo4705/velo4705/README.md

 ## Hi there 👋

+I'm a Software Engineer hailing from India.
+You can call me Jon or Jonny as my nickname.

+I create stuff that I imagine what's possible, and I use AI quite alot while applying concepts.

+Most of the time, the stuff I create are always private unless its optimized in a better way.

+Tech stack: C++, and a bunch of AI tools/Database tools.
+This is because I work on backend.

+Fun Fact:
+- I'm still a learner who explores vast programming concepts.
+- My Hobbies are Gaming, Listening to Music, and Vibe-Coding while I study them.
 <!--
 **Velocity4705/velocity4705** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.